 - Black canker, causing dark brown spots on the tree’s leaves.

 These are not your tree’s problem if your willow tree bark is falling off.

 Peeling willow bark can be caused by insects.
 If your willow tree bark is falling off, it could be a sign of borer insects.
 Both poplar and willow borers can tunnel through the inner layer of the willow bark.
 This causes peeling bark on willows.

 Your best bet if your willow tree has borers is to clip out all diseased branches.
 Then you can spray the willow tree with permethrin to kill borers.

 Another possible reason for willow tree bark peeling is too much sun.
-Willows most often get sunscald in winter when sun reflects off bright snow.
+Willows most often get sunscald in winter when the sun reflects off the bright snow.
 The sunlight heats the tree bark, causing the tree cells to become active.
-But as soon as the temperatures plunge, the cells freeze and rupture.
+As soon as the temperatures plunge, the cells freeze and rupture.

 If your willows have yellow or red patches on the tree trunk, this may be the result of sunscald.
 Those spots can also crack and peel as time passes.

-The tree will heal from sunscald, but you can protect your wills by acting before winter.
+The tree will heal from sunscald, but you can protect your willows by acting before winter.
 Paint the trunks with diluted, white paint in early winter to prevent sunscald.